jabelone/MAVControl/README.md

 ```
 ./app.py
 ```
+Open up any modern browser (chrome is the only one tested) and navigate to 127.0.0.1:5000

 Note: We only "officially" support python3 and Ubuntu linux at the moment.
 It should **theoretically** run on Windows/Mac OS but **it is not tested**.
 MAVControl currently prefers a screen resolution of around 1920x1080 or higher but will be made mobile/tablet friendly in the future.